informalsystems/quint/doc/lang.md

 r with f, e
 r.with(f, e)
 ```

+Note that we are using the syntax `{ name_1: value_1, ..., name_n: value_n }`
+for records, similar to Python and JavaScript, whereas we are using the syntax
+`[ name_1 in set_1, ..., name_k in set_k ]` for sets of records.
+We make these two
+kinds of expressions visually different, so the users do not confuse one
+with another by mistake.
+Moreover, as sets of records are used less often than
+records, typing a set of records requires a bit more effort.

 *The use of the operator `x := e` in the above operators is strongly discouraged.*